freeCodeCamp/freeCodeCamp/guide/english/typescript/classes/index.md

    }
 }
 ```
-To access the attributes of class `Pet`, It needs to create an instance of the class like under the hood-
+To access the attributes of class `Pet`, It needs to create an instance of the class like under the hood -

 ```typescript
 let pet = new Pet('Bruno');